-While Dr. Kattari is always open to customizing workshops and presentations for each and every client, she does some basic workshops around social justice, identity, and sexualities that are incredibly popular and frequently requested.
+While I am always open to customizing workshops and presentations for each and every client, I do have some basic workshops around social justice, identity, and sexualities that are incredibly popular and frequently requested.
 Here are some of them:

 Alphabet Soup: Intro to LGBTQIA+